 Animals do not immediately lose consciousness

-Animals will experience distress as oxygen is lost from the environment.
+Animals may experience fear as foam rises above their heads.

+Animals may experience fear if loud equipment is turned on in their immediate vicinity.

 Animal-based and other measures

 Animal based measures are difficult to assess once animals are covered in foam.
 Distress behaviours such as escape attempts and vocalizations (pigs) may be seen or heard.